This crab legs recipe combines boiling crab legs in beer with a garlic Old Bay melted butter sauce. You’ll never wonder how to boil crab legs again!

-While you might not think of crab legs as a “frugal” meal, grabbing a few pounds of them at $4.99/lb is sure a great deal compared to paying $25 or more at a restaurant for one meal.
+While you might not think of them as a “frugal” meal, grabbing a few pounds of crab legs on sale is sure a great deal compared to paying $25 or more at a restaurant for one meal.

 What’s the best way to cook crab legs?

 Since I was young, my family’s favorite way to cook seafood was to simply boil it.